 Design of Experiments > Adaptive design clinical trial

-What is an Adaptive Design Clinical Trial?An adaptive design clinical trial (also called adaptive randomization or a flexible design) is any design that allows adaptations to a clinical trial as it progresses.
+What is an Adaptive Design Clinical Trial?An adaptive design clinical trial (also called adaptive randomization) is any design that allows adaptations to a clinical trial as it progresses.
 This type of trial is strongly recommended by the FDA for several reasons, including that it increases the odds a patient will receive a beneficial drug.
 Trials tend to complete faster, and are more efficient—making the best use of available resources (Mahajan & Gupta, 2010), shortening the trial length, and using fewer patients (FDA, 2010).

 The trial modifications, based on accumulating data, are made without any threat to the trial’s validity (i.e. a test accurately measures what it’s supposed to) or integrity (the data is well managed and reflects the trial results).
 At each stage of the study, data is analyzed and a decision is made to continue or stop the trial.
 If the trial continues, modifications might be made to a number of different areas, such as diagnostic procedures, eligibility criteria study dose.

 Adaptive trials are sometimes called flexible designs.
 While the two terms can be used synonymously, the term “flexible design” if informal, and can refer to a wider variety of non-rigid designs.
 On the other hand, an adaptive design clinical trial has a very precise definition.

 According to the FDA, an adaptive design clinical trial is:

 “…a study that includes a prospectively planned opportunity for modification of one or more specified aspects of the study design and hypotheses based on analysis of data (usually interim data) from subjects in the study” (FDA, 2010).